ZaneBenson/Learning-Git/readme.txt

 Hello!
 First time intiziling Git in a folder!
+Testing changing the file.